 The Raymond H. Fogler Library, on the Orono campus, is the largest library in Maine.
+The collection includes:

-Research databases: 420+
+Research databases: 380+

-Digital Commons holdings: 19,000+
+Digital Commons holdings: 17,000+

 Scope of the Collection

 The purpose of the collection is to support the curriculum and research needs of University of Maine students, staff, and faculty.
 As such it includes an excellent selection of general materials to support undergraduate studies, as well as rich and varied research materials.
-Specialized resources include Maine-related books, journals and manuscripts; maps, physical and streaming media; music scores; educational materials for teachers and students; a nationally recognized Canadiana collection; and major sci-tech databases such as ASTM Standards and Scifinder Scholar.
+Specialized resources include Maine-related books, journals and manuscripts; maps, physical and streaming media; music scores; educational materials for teachers and students; a nationally recognized Canadiana collection; and major STM databases such as ASTM Standards and Scifinder Scholar.